SuperOfficeDocs/superoffice-docs/docs/en/mirroring/overview.md

 * User credentials
 * Sensitive information

-A complete list of tables both replicated and not replicated with reason is listed in the <a href="../../assets/downloads/mirroredtables.docx" download>Mirrored Tables document</a>.
+A complete list of tables both replicated and not replicated with reason is listed in the [blocked tables list][4]..

 You will not be able to connect to the mirror database using any SuperOffice client or API!